blurstudio/hab/README.md

 2. `environment`: A set of env var configuration options.
 For details on this format, see [Defining Environments](#defining-environments).
 This is not os_specific due to aliases already being defined per-platform.
-3. `launch_cls`: If defined this entry_point is used instead of the Site defined or default class specifically for launching this alias.
+3. `hab.launch_cls`: If defined this entry_point is used instead of the Site defined or default class specifically for launching this alias.
 See [houdini](tests/distros/houdini19.5/19.5.493/.hab.json) for an example.